WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/issues.md

 ## DPM

 - allows `HEAD` requests with just `scope.create:/`
+- use `storage.write` scope not defined in WLCG JWT profile
 - doesn't reject access tokens with expiration time longer than 6 hours
+- files created with OIDC authentication has empty group owner

 ## EOS